aonufrei/java-lambda-doc/java-lambdas.md

 ```

 ## Lambda Parameters
-Lamdas can contain none, one, or many parameters:
+Lamdas can contain none, one or many parameters:

-Without parameters example:
+No parameters example:
 ```java
 () -> {
     System.out.println("Hello from lambda");